Daniel-KM/Commenting/README.md

 detection.

 Commenting also allows for moderation and commenting permissions based on role.
-Logged-in users are not required to submit recaptchas.
+Logged-in users are not required to submit recaptchas, if enabled.

 Installation